Skip to main contentSkip to navigation

 After approval, we recover your data and return it on a new drive or via secure download.

-Laptop Hard Drive Recovery Pricing
+How Much Does Laptop Hard Drive Data Recovery Cost?

 Laptop 2.5-inch HDDs use the same five-tier pricing as desktop 3.5-inch drives.
 The recovery process is identical; the form factor does not change the cost.